zavolanlab/zarp/README.md

 # Sample downloads from SRA

-An independent Snakemake workflow `workflow/rules/sra_download.smk` is included for the download of SRA samples with [sra-tools].
+An independent Snakemake workflow `workflow/rules/sra_download.smk` is included for the download of SRA samples.

-> Note: as of Snakemake 7.3.1, only profile conda is supported.
-> Singularity fails because the *sra-tools* Docker container only has `sh` but `bash` is required.

-> Note: The workflow uses the implicit temporary directory from snakemake, which is called with [resources.tmpdir].

 The workflow expects the following config:
-* `samples`, a sample table (tsv) with column *sample* containing *SRR* identifiers, see example [here](tests/input_files/sra_samples.tsv).
+* `samples`, a sample table (tsv) with column *sample* containing *RR* identifiers, see example [here](tests/input_files/sra_samples.tsv).
 * `outdir`, an output directory
 * `samples_out`, a pointer to a modified sample table with location of fastq files
 * `cluster_log_dir`, the cluster log directory.

-For executing the example one can use the following (with activated *zarp* environment):
+For executing the example one can use the following conda execution (with activated *zarp* environment):

 ```bash